Metrilo/custom-integration/README.md

 }'
 ```

-That's it!
+And that's it!
 Now when all events are processed by Metrilo, they will be attributed to the `johnybravo@gmail.com` user.
+You can check that out in the `Customer Database` tab in your [Metrilo project](https://app.metrilo.com).

+:information_source: Please allow for up to several minutes for all events to be processed

+:information_source: You may end up with a slightly different picture than the one above - most likely due to different timestamps

+:information_source: If all backend calls return 204 and you're missing events - double check your input data

 ## API reference

 Our API documentation is written according to the [OpenAPI Specification](https://swagger.io/docs/specification/about/).
 You can find all of the endpoints the Metrilo API serves and what parameters they require [here](https://app.swaggerhub.com/apis/metrilo/api/1.0.0).

-:warning: The base url for each request is `https://trk.mtrl.me`.
+:information_source: The base url for each request is `https://trk.mtrl.me`.
 Don't forget that you need to add your Metrilo `API token` as a `token` parameter in the request body.

 ### Creating and updating resources